India imposes fresh curfew in Kashmir, a year on from removing its special status | DW | 04.08.2020

 A year after the abrogation of article 370

-August 5, 2020 marks a year after the abrogation of Article 370, which granted special status to the state of Jammu & Kashmir (J&K).
+August 5, 2020 marks a year after the abrogation of Article 370, which granted special status to the state of Jammu & Kashmir.
 Its revocation meant that Indians outside the state gained the legal right to own property there.

-An Indian paramilitary soldier stands guard on a deserted road during curfew in Srinagar in India-administered Kashmir (picture-alliance/AP Photo/D. Yasin)

 Critics say this change could lead to demographic transformation and have accused the Hindu nationalist-led government of wanting to establish a Hindu majority in the predominantly Muslim region.